What is a Rent-to-Own Agreement?

 Avoiding Scams

-Many prospective home buyers ask, “Are there any legitimate rent to own home programs to buy a house?”
-Ultimately, the answer is Yes, though not all programs are created equal.
+Many prospective home buyers ask, “Are there any legitimate rent-to-own home programs to buy a house?”
+Ultimately, the answer is yes, though not all programs are created equal.
 There are some rent-to-own scams to look out for.

 RENT-TO-OWN SCAMS WARNING SIGNS:

 - Your Agreement Sounds Too Good to be True.
-Scam artists prey on idealistic home buyers that are looking for the perfect deal.
+Scam artists prey on idealistic home buyers who are looking for the perfect deal.
 If your agreement sounds too good to be true, it probably is.

 - You Have a Bad Feeling About the Seller.
 Trust your instincts.
-If a seller gives you a suspicious first impression, or tries to manipulate you into settling on shady lease terms or signing the lease before you are ready, then this could be a sign they are trying to pull one over on you.
+If a seller gives you a suspicious first impression or tries to manipulate you into settling on shady lease terms or signing the lease before you are ready, then this could be a sign they are trying to pull one over on you.

 - The Home is Unreasonably Overpriced.
 With some research, you can determine the true cost of the home based on current market prices.
 Your real estate agent can assist you in establishing the real purchase price.
 If a buyer overvalues their home, this may not be a good option for you.

 - The Lease Contract is Ambiguous.
 Don’t sign anything you don’t understand.
 Some scammers use “legalese” to trick you into agreeing to terms that aren’t in your best interests.
-Make sure you have the assistance of a qualified professional like a Century 21 Northwest real estate agent to review the contract with you!
+Make sure you have the assistance of a qualified professional, like a Century 21 Northwest real estate agent, to review the contract with you!

 - The Seller Includes Additional Fees.
 Examine your lease agreement to see if the seller has included any hidden fees.
 These can add up, resulting in you paying more than the home is worth.

 - One-sided Agreements.
-The seller can get out of the agreement but you can’t.
+The seller can get out of the agreement, but you can’t.

 Understanding How Rent-to-Own Programs Work